romainmartinez/motion/docs/object-creation.md

     <img src="/images/object-creation.svg" alt="api">
 </p>

-Pyomeca offers several ways to create these objects: from stratch, from random data, from files or from other data structures.
+Pyomeca offers several ways to create these objects: from scratch, from random data, from files or from other data structures.

 ## From scratch